-USAID/OFDA considers funding DRR programs to engage communities, national and local governments, international and regional organizations, and NGOs to develop effective measures to reduce the risk of disasters.
+USAID/OFDA considers funding DRR programs to engage communities, national and local governments, international and regional organizations, and NGOs to develop effective and locally sustainable measures to reduce the risk of disasters.
 Stand-alone DRR activities must identify the gaps and address the needs of at-risk populations.
 They must assess vulnerabilities and exposure; account for the causes, scale, and frequency of disasters; and consider the distinct economic and social systems of each community.
-Where possible, program design must include a review of underlying risk factors such as environmental degradation, rapid and unplanned urban growth, and climate change.
+Where possible, program design must include a review of underlying risk factors such as environmental and natural resource degradation, limitation of local capacity, rapid and unplanned urban growth, and climate change.